prashant-shahi/prashant-shahi.github.io/content/_index.md

 ![Prashant's Photo](/images/website.jpg)

-I hail from Himalayas of Nepal who grew up playing alongside Yeti, the mythical beast.
+I hail from Himalayas of Nepal who grew up playing alongside Yeti, the mythical beast. ;)

 I recall the start of my love and passion for coding since mid-2000 when I first got introduced to QBasic.
-At present, I am passionate about various engineering domains, product, and developer relations.
+At present, I am working in DevOps but I am passionate about various engineering domains, product, and developer relations.
 I can wear different hats as needed.

 In my spare time, I relish to go out for trekking, listen to acoustic music, play the guitar, and [contribute to Wikipedia](https://en.wikipedia.org/wiki/User:coolboi567).